Stocks hit record ahead of U.S.-China trade deal, dollar gains

 U.S. and euro zone government bond yields rose as the trade deal marks a major step in ending a dispute that has cut global growth and boosted demand for such safe-haven assets as bonds, gold and currencies like the Japanese yen and Swiss franc.

-MSCI’s gauge of stocks across the globe gained 0.45%, topping a record set Friday, while emerging market stocks rose 0.96%.
-The benchmark S&P 500 and tech-heavy Nasdaq composite indexes also hit fresh highs on Wall Street.
+MSCI’s gauge of stocks across the globe gained 0.51%, topping a record set on Friday, while emerging market stocks rose 0.96%.
+The benchmark S&P 500 and tech-heavy Nasdaq composite indexes also hit all-time and closing highs on Wall Street.

 The United States is planning to lift its designation of China as a currency manipulator, Bloomberg reported, citing people familiar with the matter, a move that added to the positive mood among investors.

 Middle East tensions rose after the United States killed a top Iranian general on Jan.
 2 in Baghdad, knocking global stocks off a rally spurred in late 2019 on hopes a trade deal would be signed.
-Markets have rebounded as both Tehran and Washington desisted from further escalation after Iran retaliated for the killing with an missile attack on U.S. troops in Iraq.
+Markets have rebounded as both Tehran and Washington desisted from further escalation after Iran retaliated for the killing with a missile attack on U.S. troops in Iraq.

-Investors are waiting for corporate results that start in earnest this week with large U.S. banks, including Citigroup Inc, JPMorgan Chase & Co and Wells Fargo & Co due to report on Tuesday.
-Excluding energy, earnings growth estimates are 1.9%, according to Refinitiv.
+Investors are waiting for corporate results that start in earnest this week with large U.S. banks, including Citigroup Inc, JPMorgan Chase & Co and Wells Fargo & Co, due to report on Tuesday.
+Excluding energy, fourth-quarter earnings growth estimates are 1.9%, according to Refinitiv.

-“It’s put up or shut up time,” said Joe Saluzzi, said co-manager of trading at Themis Trading in Chatham, New Jersey.
+“It’s put up or shut up time,” said Joe Saluzzi, co-manager of trading at Themis Trading in Chatham, New Jersey.
 “We’ve priced in a big rally, we expect growth and now it’s time to see it.
-If we have a good earnings season then it will be great.”
+If we have a good earnings season, then it will be great.”

+Saluzzi said, however, that he would not be surprised if U.S. equities enter a “bit of a correction” despite a strong economic outlook, as they trade at almost 19 times expected earnings in 2020.

+“Everything’s humming along,” he added.
+“With that said, it doesn’t take much to bang down on a market that is fully valued and had quite a run.
+Let’s not kid ourselves.”

-Facebook Inc and Apple Inc provided the biggest lift both to the S&P 500 and Nasdaq composite.
+Facebook Inc, Microsoft and Apple Inc provided the biggest lift both to the S&P 500 and Nasdaq composite.

 The pan-European STOXX 600 index lost 0.18%.